-WINGS Fellows span eight categories: Air and Space, Courage, Earth, Field Research, Film and Exploration, Humanity, Sea and Lifetime Achievement.
+WINGS Fellows are recognized in the areas of Air and Space, Conservation, Courage, Earth, Field Research, Film and Exploration, Humanity, Leadership, Sea and Lifetime Achievement.
 Each newly inducted Fellow is recognized at the Women of Discovery Gala and receives a $10,000 grant to support her work.

-Fellows are nominated by the the WINGS Fellows Network; WINGS Board of Directors; and WINGS Advisory Committee, which is composed of accomplished public and private sector experts in the fields of art and science.
+Fellows are nominated by the the WINGS Fellows Network and the WINGS Board of Directors.
 Nominations are reviewed by the Nominations Committee, which is composed of WINGS Fellows and Board Members.
 The Nominations Committee presents its findings to the Board of Directors for consideration and final Fellow awards.

 WINGS WorldQuest Fellows are women of any race, culture or age who: